contao/docs/docs/dev/framework/templates/creating-templates.md

 {% endblock %}
 ```

-Note, how we were also able to adjust the `button_inside` block, here?
-Now we can either adjust this block in the
+Did you note, how we were also able to adjust the `button_inside` block, here?
+We can either adjust this block in
-original `@Contao/_action_button.html.twig` template (to affect all action buttons), in the
+the original `@Contao/_action_button.html.twig` template (to affect all action buttons), in the
 `@Contao/_advertisement.html.twig` (to affect all buttons in advertisements) or, like we did here, in the
 `@Contao/poetry_advertisement.html.twig` (to only effect this special advertisement).
 Neat!
 {{% /example %}}

 {{% best-practice %}}
 In Contao we are using the term *component* when we mean a piece of reusable template logic, that is intended to be
 imported with the `{% use %}` statement.
-In order, that you can output it with the `block()` function, we make sure our
+In order for it to be output in the `block()` function, we make sure our
-whole component code is wrapped into a single block.
-As a convention, we call the block `<name>_component` and put
+whole component code is **wrapped into a single block**.
+As a convention, we call the block `<name>_component`.
+We also
-everything it in its own file under `@Contao/component/`.
+put each component in its own file inside the `component` directory.

 *Example:* The `figure` component lives in the `@Contao/component/_figure.html.twig` file and is wrapped in a
 `figure_component` block.
 Read more about this in the section about [Contao components](#contao-components).
 {{% /best-practice %}}

 #### Macros
-Twig also features macros, via the `{% macro %}` tag.
-These are very similar to how PHP functions work and also to
+Twig also features macros via the `{% macro %}` tag.
+These are very similar to how PHP functions work and also allow to
 reuse template logic.
-Head over to the Twig docs, to read more about the [macro tag][Twig Docs macro tag].
+Head over to the Twig docs, to read more about how the [macro tag][Twig Docs macro tag] works in
+detail.

 {{% example "Using macros to render a recursive structure" %}}
 Macros behave like functions, they are well suited if you want to encapsulate a certain logic.
 Here we want to render a